bugsbugsbux/notes-on-nix/notes-on-nix.md

 with environment variables cleared and set according to the given derivation arguments, invalidating the HOME and PATH variables, and the nix environment set according to the derivation arguments.
-The network cannot be accessed during the build (there are exceptions).
+The network cannot be accessed during the build (there are exceptions, see: FOD, Fetchers).
 The combined stdout and stderr are written to `/nix/var/log/nix`.
 The build is considered successful, if the builder exits with code 0.
 If inputs are referenced by outputs, they are registered as runtime dependencies.
 The time-stamp of the outputs is always unix-epoch 1.

 When manually building a derivation, a symlink `./result` is then placed in the current directory and points to the build output in the store.
 As